Danny Sabatello: Rizin Fighting Federation

-Sabatello faced Shoko Sato at RIZIN 51 On September 28, 2025.
+Sabatello faced Shoko Sato at Rizin 51 On September 28, 2025.
 He won the bout by split decision.

+Rizin bantamweight champion

-Sabatello is scheduled to challenge for the RIZIN Bantamweight Championship against divisional champion Naoki Inoue at Rizin: Shiwasu no Cho Tsuwamono Matsuri on December 31, 2025.
+Sabatello challenged for the Rizin Bantamweight Championship against Naoki Inoue at Rizin: Shiwasu no Cho Tsuwamono Matsuri on December 31, 2025.
+Sabatello won the fight by split decision.

+Sabatello made the first defense of the Rizin Bantamweight Championship against Joji Goto at Rizin Landmark 13 on April 12, 2026.
+Sabatello won the fight by unanimous decision.

+Sabatello made his second title defense against Jinnosuke Kashimura at Rizin Landmark 15 on July 18, 2026.
+Sabatello won the fight by knockout in the third round.